 When the older gentleman shows up at Collinwood soon afterwards, he introduces himself to Edward as a friend of a friend from England, and gives his name as Victor Fenn-Gibbon.
 Edward invites him to stay.
 Angelique is there when he arrives, and has the pretty inlaid wooden box that contains the Hand with her–and Victor recognizes it.

-At the first opportunity, he follows her over to the old house to peek through the windows while she and Quentin try to make the Hand repair his messed-up face.
-But things don’t go as they hoped.
 The Hand, as Magda has repeatedly warned people, has a mind of its own.
 Angelique can’t control it, and it plays another of its tricks.
 Quentin is changed back into a werewolf even though the moon isn’t full that night.